-The caveat here is something called a requote or "dealer intervention," which we will discuss in a later chapter.
+The caveat here is something called a requote or dealer intervention, which I discuss in a later chapter.

 The Commodity Futures Trading Commission (CFTC) authorizes futures exchanges to place daily limits on contracts that significantly hamper the ability to enter and exit the market at a selected price and time.
 No such limits exist in the FOREX market.